Podcast

-Over the past decade, Zuleikha Chaudhari has examined law as performance, exploring the role of theatricality within legal systems and the ways in which legal truth is produced through performative means, staging hearings, testimonies, and rehearsals to examine how legal narratives and evidence are performatively produced.
-In this performance is not considered simply an output of works like Rehearsing the Witness, but a method of investigation taking the form of public auditions and rehearsals, arguing that artistic testimony can function as a form of evidence capable of registering nuance and complexity beyond conventional legal reasoning.
+Performance is not considered simply an output but a method of investigation taking the form of public auditions and rehearsals proposing theatre/processes as ‘counter’ to the empirical demands of forensics.
 Can the rehearsal, with its untidy process of thought and consideration and its related notions of version, repetition, and failure, be considered an artistic experiment in which truth is dynamic, constructed, contested, asserted, fought over, and interrogated?

 Part of Episode XXXIV: “Nous Accusons II.
-People’s Tribunals between Politics, Activism and Art” with Zuleikha Allana, Warisha Farasat, Harsh Mander& Florian Malzacher
+People’s Tribunals between Politics, Activism and Art” with Zuleikha Allana, Warisha Farasat, Harsh Mander & Florian Malzacher

 14. FEB 2026 – Black Box, New Delhi / India